 (say one PC or smart-phone in the net) simultaneously

-For example, a smartphone, wireless Netbook, or iPad is
+at different time scales.
+For example, a smartphone, wireless Netbook,

 minute or hourly time scales, or requesting a Google search of